 \section{Conclusion}

-The word segmentation is an essential and non-trivial task in Sindhi language.
-The white spaces between words are a good sign for predicting word boundaries, but the existence of space-omission and space-insertion bring ambiguity in the segmentation process.
-We proposed the SGNWS model, keeping in view the challenges related to SWS, respectively.
-The proposed model has the ability to learn and extract subword features automatically by eliminating the constraints such as hand-craft features for segmentation or any other type of prior domain-specific knowledge.

-In this paper, we empirically demonstrate that our proposed model yields the best performance in SWS because of its high efficiency and robustness for sequential modeling tasks with great ability to capture the word information at the morphemic level for the prediction of word boundaries.
-The SGNWS model is an effective and elegant neural solution for SWS, which can also be applied to other sequence tagging problems.
+Word segmentation is an essential and non-trivial task in the Sindhi language.
+While white spaces between words serve as indicators for predicting word boundaries, the presence of space omission and insertion introduces ambiguity into the segmentation process.
+In this paper, we introduced the SGNWS model, specifically designed to address the challenges associated with Sindhi Word Segmentation (SWS).
+Our proposed model possesses the capability to automatically learn and extract subword features with minimal language-specific settings.
+The SGNWS model achieves superior performance in SWS due to its high efficiency and robustness in sequential modeling tasks, enabling it to effectively capture word information at the morphemic level for predicting word boundaries.
+Empirical results across various unlabeled datasets demonstrate the effectiveness of SGNWS, showcasing state-of-the-art performance across all datasets.
+Our proposed model serves as an effective and elegant neural solution for SWS, with potential applicability to other sequence tagging problems.